Tixieej/cub3d/README.md

   You can give a path to a png of a sprite, this will appear as an item in the game.
 ### A map.
 This is not just one line, but it is a map of the maze you can walk through.
 A 1 stands for a wall, 0 for walkable space, 2 for items/sprites.
 Make sure to surround the walkable space with walls.
-You also need to specify a starting position for the player, this is the letter N, S, W of E somewhere in the map.
+You also need to specify a starting position for the player, this is the letter N, S, W or E somewhere in the map.
 Example:
 ```
 111111